rackerlabs/support-how-to/content/how-to/rackspace-email/dns-record-definitions/index.md

   Office email, see [Enable DKIM in the Cloud Office Control Panel](/support/how-to/enable-dkim-in-the-cloud-office-control-panel/).

-- **Domain Message Authentication Reporting and Compliance (DMARC)** records indicate mail servers recipients that messages sent from that domain are employing DKIM and SPF sending policies.
+- **Domain Message Authentication Reporting and Compliance (DMARC)** records indicate to recipient mail servers that messages sent from that domain are employing DKIM and SPF sending policies.
 The recipient mail server then validates the message that you sent by using your DKIM and SPF policies.

 **Note:** SPF, DKIM, and DMARC records are important because of increased “spoofing” and “phishing” attempts.
 Mail recipients are adopting these methods of sender authentication to combat malicious email.
-This authentication not only protects those to whom you are sending mail, but it also helps identify the mail that you send as legitimate.
+This authentication protects those to whom you are sending mail, and it also helps identify the mail you send as legitimate.

 ### DNS propagation

-When you add or edit one of the preceding records in your DNS zone file, it must go through a propagation period.
+When you add or edit one of the preceding records in your DNS zone file, the update must go through a propagation period.
 The industry standard for DNS propagation time is 24-48 hours.

-For example, if you change your domain's MX records, the change might  take up to 48 hours to complete.
-The propagation takes so long because your domain is associated with an IP address at thousands of databases worldwide.
+For example, if you change your domain MX records, the change might take up to 48 hours to complete.
+The propagation takes so long because your domain is associated with an IP address in thousands of databases worldwide.